mekorhabracha/mekorhabracha.github.io/contribute/volunteer.md

 ### Kiddush

 We are famous for our wonderful kiddush every Shabbat, but it doesn’t happen by itself.
-Thanks to the [Sisterhood]({{site.url}}/social/sisterhood.html) and community volunteers, we enjoy an amazing kiddush week after week.
+Thanks to Hannah Myers and community volunteers, we enjoy an amazing kiddush week after week.

 Volunteering to set up kiddush is a great way to give back to the community.
 Please, consider signing up to make cholent before candle lighting or to setup and take down kiddush on Shabbat and Yom Tov.

-Please contact [our kiddush team](mailto:kiddush@mekorhabracha.org) to volunteer.
+Please contact [our kiddush team](mailto:kiddush@mekorhabracha.org) to volunteer or to send your suggestions and comments

 ### Torah and Haftarah Reading